ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

 #  Visual Re-ranking with Natural Language Understanding for Text Spotting (Dataset)

-This dataset have been used in this paper:
+This dataset has been used in this paper:

 Visual Re-ranking with Natural Language Understanding for Text Spotting